Yankee go home: What does moving troops out of Germany mean?

 “There is a lot invested here, and I think that we, in very friendly talks, will naturally always continue to heartily welcome these American soldiers, and there are also good reasons for them to be stationed here,” she said.

-NATO members agreed at a 2014 summit in Wales to “aim to move toward” spending 2% of GDP on defense.
+NATO members agreed at a 2014 summit to “aim to move toward” spending 2% of GDP on defense.
 Since then, the year Russia annexed the Crimean Peninsula, overall NATO defense spending has grown annually.

 Since his election in 2016, Trump has pushed for the 2% as a hard target, and repeatedly singled out Germany as a major offender, though many others are also below the goal.

-Current NATO figures put Germany’s estimated defense spending for 2019 at 1.4%, and Poland’s at 2%.
+NATO figures put Germany’s estimated defense spending for 2019 at 1.4%, and Poland’s at 2%.
 In dollar terms, however, Germany committed nearly $54 billion last year — NATO’s third-largest budget after the U.S. and Britain — while Poland spent slightly less than $12 billion.

-Germany does need to spend more, Hodges said, but U.S. and NATO interests would be better served if Washington diplomatically pushed Berlin to spend on broader military needs, like transportation infrastructure, cyber protection and air defense, that would be easier for Merkel’s government to justify to a largely pacifist population.
+Germany does need to spend more, Hodges said, but U.S. and NATO interests would be better served if Washington pushed Berlin to spend on broader military needs, like transportation infrastructure, cyber protection and air defense, that would be easier for Merkel’s government to justify to a largely pacifist population.

 “We don’t need more German tanks, we need more German trains,” he said.
 “Why not be a little bit more strategic and think about what the alliance really needs from Germany?”